Buying or selling a home in Rhinelander?

 Step 6 – Negotiate the deal

-Most deals aren't closed on the beginning offer, and it's extremely common to receive a counter offer.
-Don't let this alarm you.
-We'll talk about whether or not to consent to the counter offer, submit our own counter offer, or reject the seller's offer and go on.
+Most deals don't close on the beginning offer – it's really common to receive a counter offer.
+But don't let it alarm you.
+We'll figure out whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-Once we sign the final sales contract, you'll begin working with your lender to close the loan.
+After the deal is signed, you'll begin working with your mortgage lender to close the loan.

-And I'll care for all the property information your mortgage lender needs to close the loan.
+And I'll care for all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will give you a Loan Estimate (LE) detailing closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of getting your application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of your closing costs within three days of receiving your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your application.

-The estimate rests on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a tight range of accuracy.
-I'll study the estimate and let you know if it all looks permissible.
+This estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a precise range of accuracy.
+I'll analyze the estimate and let you know if everything looks permissible.

-Then it's time to close on your home.
-This will probably happen at a title company or escrow office and is often a smooth and pleasant event.
+Then we'll close on your house.
+This will most often take place at a title company or escrow office and will most often be a smooth and peaceful affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at 715-362-5151 or e-mail me at .
+And if you need anything, make sure you call me at 715-362-5151 or e-mail me at .